owncast/owncast/README.md

 1. Install pkger. `go install github.com/markbates/pkger/cmd/...`
 1. From the owncast directory run the packager script: `./build/admin/bundleAdmin.sh`
 1. Compile or run like above. `go run main.go pkged.go`

+## Contributing

+Owncast is a growing open source project that is giving freedom, flexibility and fun to live streamers.
+And while we have a small team of kind, talented and thoughtful volunteers, we have gaps in our skillset that we’d love to fill so we can get even better at building tools that make a difference for people.

+We abide by our [Code of Conduct](https://owncast.online/contribute/) and feel strongly about open, appreciative, and empathetic people joining us.
+We’ve been very lucky to have this so far, so maybe you can help us with your skills and passion, too!

+There is a larger, more detailed, and more up-to-date [guide for helping contribute to Owncast on our website](https://owncast.online/help/).

+### Architecture

+Owncast consists of two repositories with two standalone projects.
+[The repo you're looking at now](https://github.com/owncast/owncast) is the core repository with the backend and frontend.  [owncast/owncast-admin](https://github.com/owncast/owncast-admin) is an additional web project that is built separately and used for configuration and management of an Owncast server.

+### Suggestions when working with the Owncast codebase

+1. Install [golangci-lint](https://golangci-lint.run/usage/install/) for helpful warnings and suggestions [directly in your editor](https://golangci-lint.run/usage/integrations/) when writing Go.
+1. If using VSCode install the [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) extension to aid in syntax highlighting of our frontend HTML + Preact.
+1. Run the project with `go run main.go pkged.go` to make sure the Admin (at `/admin`) is available to you in your development environment.

 <!-- LICENSE -->